Last Updated on 12/08/2023

 Finally, to create visual continuity in the bath, opt for large-format, floor to ceiling, uniform tiling.
 Having fewer grout lines in your line of vision makes the room look larger, as does a monochromatic colour choice.
 In addition, large tiles are easier to keep clean because they have less grouting!

 I hope you found this run-down of ideas and tips helpful.
-Tiny spaces can be tough to keep tidy, but there are definitely a lot of tricks and products out there to help you organise a bathroom without storage.
+Tiny spaces can be tough to keep tidy, but there are definitely a lot of tricks and products out there to help you organise a tiny bathroom.

 If you have any other tips or feedback to share, please leave a comment!